sapph42/SapphTools.Laps/README.md

 # SapphTools.Laps

 A drop-in library capable of retrieving LAPS data from a domain controller.
-PowerShell module not required.
+PowerShell module not required, as this is a refactor of Microsoft's code IN the PowerShell module - cleaned up, modernized up to C# 10, and made sane.

 ## Laps